 |Nav Bar Group||On Click|

-It is possible to view an Application by clicking on a tile (in the right-hand pane) or by clicking a name on the Nav bar sub-menu.An Application comprises a series of forms, folders and dashboards.
+It is possible to view an application by clicking on its name in the sub-menu.An application comprises a series of tiles representing forms, folders and dashboards.
 The tiles are listed in alphabetic order and cannot be rearranged or sorted.

-Displays the list of Dashboards that the user has published or subscribed to.
+Displays the list of dashboards that the user has created, published or subscribed to.

 Favourites is where all your favourite tiles will be displayed.
 You create a favourite by clicking on the star icon on the top right of any tile.